 As always, adaptation is the key to survival.
 Our 4-track program of 13 total workshops, 2 Tuesday Team Events, 1 Feature Session, 1 Special Presentation, featured guests, keynote speakers and policy sessions will explore the new environment Dealers find themselves in and help them draw a map of their new business terrain.

-The 2018 AADA Convention program will examine the ways in which disruption works at Operational, and Business levels, from Legal and Taxation to Supply and Profitability and more.
+The 2018 AADA Convention & Expo program will examine the ways in which disruption works at Operational, and Business levels, from Legal and Taxation to Supply and Profitability and more.

 A unique series of plenary sessions and dedicated workshops designed around a series of content tracks aimed at giving dealership personnel specific information and solutions in dealership categories.
 Titled Operational Disruption, Business Disruption, Managing Prosperity, and Marketing Prosperity, delegates will be able to choose a series of sessions that suit their specific needs.

 Not all disruption is a threat.
 Sometimes it is an opportunity.
 Disruption affects not just the selling of cars, but how we get our message out there as well.

 Gone are the days when all we needed to do was buy space in a publication, or 30 seconds on the radio.
 Now we buy cost-per-thousand viewable impressions.
 A study Google conducted with Mazda found that low-value buyers cost about $8 per thousand to find.
 High-value buyers, who are ready to buy, cost around $25 per thousand.